 A north-south US highway, also known as the Ocean Highway, starts in Punta Gorda, Florida and ends in Winchester, Virginia .
 It intersects both Orlando and Jacksonville.

 I-75 is Charlotte County’s primary thoroughfare with a total length of 1,786 miles, with 470 miles is in Florida stretching from Southeast Florida north to the Florida panhandle.
 There are 5 exits within the county, not including Exit 179 which falls within Sarasota County but is heavily-used exits by Charlotte County residents.

 Source: Florida Department of Transportation

 Punta Gorda Airport (PGD), located just three miles from downtown Punta Gorda, completed a multi-million dollar terminal expansion in 2016.
-Passenger growth has tripled in recent years thanks to major carriers like Allegiant and Frontier.
-The airport accommodates larger corporate jets on three lighted runways, with the longest runway at 7,195 feet.
-It’s also home to College of Aviation training from Western Michigan University.
-There are five international area airports within 200 miles, including Southwest Florida International Airport (RSW), in Fort Myers, 47 miles from the center of Port Charlotte, Sarasota Bradenton International Airport (SRQ), Tampa International Airport (TPA), Orlando International Airport (MCO) and Miami International Airport (MIA).
+Passenger growth has tripled in recent years thanks to major carriers like Allegiant and Sun Country.
+There are five international area airports within 200 miles, including Southwest Florida International Airport (RSW) in Fort Myers, 47 miles from the center of Port Charlotte; Sarasota Bradenton International Airport (SRQ); Tampa International Airport (TPA); Orlando International Airport (MCO); and Miami International Airport (MIA).

 Charlotte County is serviced by Seminole Gulf Railway (SGLR) with public tracks in Punta Gorda connecting to CSX in Arcadia.